MBTA clarifies when Red Line restorations are expected to be completed

 BOSTON (WHDH) - Massachusetts Bay Transportation Authority officials are clarifying when they believe Red Line service will go back to normal following a derailment at the JFK/UMass station in June.

 Officials initially announced that restoration of the Red Line would last through at least Labor Day.
-MBTA General Manager Steve Poftak has narrowed that timeline to October.
+MBTA General Manager Steve Poftak has extended that timeline to October at the earliest.

 “We have a number of incremental repairs that we hope will improve trip times,” Poftak.
 “Right now, we have the capacity up to where it was but the trains just aren’t running as quickly as they can when we are fully automatic.
 We are not fully automatic yet.
 We will be at some point in October.”